Dick Doyle (American football)

 Richard Albert Doyle (March 26, 1930 – April 7, 2003) was an American professional football defensive back who played two seasons for two different teams, the Pittsburgh Steelers and the Denver Broncos of the AFL and National Football League (NFL).
-He was drafted by the Steelers in the 27th round with the 318th pick of the 1952 NFL draft.
+He was drafted by the Steelers in the 27th round with the 318th overall pick of the 1952 NFL draft.
 He played college football at Ohio State University for the Ohio State Buckeyes football team.